Q: Is it better to have a burger patty only cooked on the char grill instead of a flat top when trying to lose weight?

 Hamburgers… America’s all-time favorite food is now getting a face lift with the rise of gourmet burger restaurants and gastro pubs.
 With intriguing names like Burger Lounge and Umami Burger, how could your taste buds not be titillated?
 Some burger joints use the old-fashioned method of char-grilling, which is a lighter way to prepare your burger because it allows for the fat to drip off instead of being cooked into the burger.
 Meanwhile, a lot of restaurants are moving towards preparing burgers on flap tops for space-saving versatility.
 You may be aware that when grilling on a flat top, restaurants typically use an oil or liquid butter to prevent food from sticking and to give it a rich, buttery flavor.
 Unfortunately, for those of us trying to maintain or lose weight, this may be counterproductive.
 Don’t stress!
 There are ways to enjoy your burger prepared on a flat top and still stay on track!
 Try these simple tricks to keep your burger light and healthy:

-Find dietitian-recommended burger choices like these at restaurants nationwide to help take the guess work out of your meals:
+Find dietitian-recommended burger choices at restaurants nationwide on Healthy Dining Finder to help take the guess work out of your meals!